rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 location beyond the end of an array, and so we want to immediately stop the program.

-Most languages don’t distinguish between these two kinds of errors and handle both in the same way, using mechanisms such as exceptions.
+Most languages don’t distinguish between these two kinds of errors and владение both in the same way, using mechanisms such as exceptions.
 Rust doesn’t have exceptions.
 Instead, it has the type `Result<T, E>` for recoverable errors and the `panic!` macro that stops execution when the program encounters an